Delete Ya: Composition

 As part of The Crux, "Delete Ya" was written and produced by Keery and his frequent collaborator Adam Thein at Electric Lady Studios in New York City.
 The former provided the lead vocals and played electric guitar, while the latter played synthesizers and piano.
 Additionally, Wesley Toledo played drums.
 The track has a duration of three minutes and twenty-three seconds.

 "Delete Ya" is a soft rock song influenced by 1980s music.
 In the nostalgia-evoking lyrics, the musician expresses about trying to forget someone with high standards while not being able to do so.
 He describes his frustration with the end of their relationship and also recalls an old apartment where he no longer lives.
 Jaeden Pinder from Consequence wrote that Keery sings in a "lackadaisical, Julian Casablancas-like" style.
+The song namechecks Keery's fellow Stranger Things actor Charlie Heaton, referencing the times they would go on drives with their younger co-stars.
+Keery also wrote the song "Charlie's Garden" on The Crux about their friendship.

 Reception

 Rolling Stone included the track on a list of the best music from its release week.
-Megan Lapierre of Exclaim! beelieved that if The Crux "sounds anywhere near as good as [the song] everyone should be interested".
+Megan Lapierre of Exclaim! believed that if The Crux "sounds anywhere near as good as [the song] everyone should be interested".
 Derrick Rossignol from Uproxx added "Delete Ya" to a list of the best music of its release week and said that it "is another example of Keery's superlative ability to bring retro inspirations to present day".